masatemma/IT_Project_Longbeach/README.md

 1. Clone this repository: `git clone https://github.com/masatemma/IT_Project_Longbeach`
 2. Navigate to the project directory
-3. Install the server dependencies: `cd server && npm install`
+3. Install the server dependencies: `cd server && npm install` You will need mongodb, express, and cors
+  Dotenv is not needed
 4. Install the client dependencies: `cd ../client && npm install`

 ## Running the Application